kito99/career-day-demo/README.md

 # Career Day App

 This is a cute demo I used for Career Day at my daughter's school in Kindergarten and 1st grade.
-It is built using Polymer 1.x.
+It is built using [Polymer](https://www.polymer-project.org/) 1.x (perhaps I'll upgrade to Polymer 3 next year).

 There are two elements: `career-day-demo` (the demo from Kindergarten) and `career-day-animation-app` (the demo from 1st grade with added support for two characters).
 Currently the app is only using `career-day-animation-app`, but you can change `index.html`